boobo94/boobo94.github.io/_posts/2021/12/2021-12-07-update-nginx-ami-linux.md

 ---
-title: Update nginx version on AMI Linux
+title: Update Nginx version on AMI Linux
-summary: Let's update the nginx version on AMI Linux in few steps.
+summary: Let's update the Nginx version on AMI Linux in few steps.
 I'll show you how to do it, crash the server and fix it back.
 categories: devops
 tags: nginx ami linux update
 date: 2021-12-07 09:09:09 +0000